HAKUZ-Y/Parallel_AWT/proposal/index.md

 Wavelet transforms are used for analyzing data where features vary over different scales in signal and image processing for tasks such as compression, denoising, and multi-resolution analysis.
 Real-world signals often have smooth regions interrupted by abrupt changes, so rapidly decaying wave-like oscillation are being used to represent such data.

-Adaptive Wavelet Transform (AWT) takes this further by dynamically selecting wavelet basis functions based on local image characteristics, such as texture, edges, or smoothness.
+To make it more interesting in parallelizing, Adaptive Wavelet Transform (AWT) dynamically selects wavelet basis functions based on local image characteristics, such as texture, edges, or smoothness.
 This adaptivity increases representation efficiency but introduces significant workload imbalance and data dependencies:
 - Computation in one region can influence the basis function selection in adjacent regions.
 - This inter-regional dependency complicates parallel execution, as decisions are no longer strictly local.